jaredly/PudgePacket.github.io/_posts/2014-07-28-first-taste-of-rust.markdown

 The behaviour is very straight forward, match `first_character` on the pattern (Left side) and if the match succeeds evaluate the expression (Right side).
 Pattern matching in Rust must be exhaustive.
 This can be achieved by creating patterns to satisfy every possibility.
 This process is made easier with a wildcard like `_` to catch all value, similar to default in other langauges.

-Being an expression means we can do things like this
+Match being an expression rather than a statement means we can do things like this

 {% highlight rust %}
 fn phonetic_table_expander(letter: char) -> &'static str {